Free Idlib Army: History

 On 5 April 2017, a vehicle carrying Lt.
 Col. Ahmed al-Saud of the 13th Division and Colonel Ali al-Samahi, chief of staff of the Free Idlib Army, came under fire from Hayat Tahrir al-Sham fighters at a checkpoint near Khan al-Subul, which was under complete control of HTS.
 Al-Samahi and another fighter was killed in the shootout while al-Saud was wounded and was transferred to Turkey for treatment.

 As a result of internal disputes between the 13th Division and the other factions in the Free Idlib Army, some members of the former reportedly released a statement on 11 April which claimed that the 13th Division will no longer be part of the Free Idlib Army and it will instead join the "central operations room" led by Col. Fadlallah al-Haji of the Sham Legion.
 This was denied by Lt.
 Col. Ahmed al-Saud, the overall commander of the 13th Division, who called the statement a "false report".
 Al-Saud called on all the member groups of the FIA to integrate under one organization.

 On 11 July 2017, the Free Idlib Army appointed new commanders: Lt.
 Col. Suhaib Leoush (overall commander, replaced Capt.
 Hassan Haj Ali), Capt.
 Naji Mustafa (deputy commander, replaced 1st Lt.
 Muhammad Bayoush), and Capt.
 Dumar Qanatri (chief of staff, replaced Col. Ali Samahi, who was killed in April).

 In May 2018, along with 10 other rebel groups in northwestern Syria, the Free Idlib Army formed the National Front for Liberation, which was officially announced on 28 May.
 Lt.
 Col. Suhaib Leoush was appointed as the formation's deputy commander.

 On 7 March 2019, Amin Haj Ali, a field commander of the free Idlib Army, was killed by an IED in southern Idlib.

 The unit subsequently fought alongside other rebel factions against the government's northwestern Syria offensive from April 2019.
 On 31 July 2019, Col. Afif Suleiman, commander of the Free Idlib Army and member of the National Front for Liberation's command council, was arrested by Hayat Tahrir al-Sham's security force at a checkpoint near Darat Izza as he was driving from Afrin District to the northern Idlib Governorate.
 Suleiman was detained in HTS's Oqab Prison in Jabal Zawiya, and released two days later.

+On 11 November 2023, the National Front for Liberation announced that the Free Idlib Army and 23rd Division were merged as 60th Infantry Division.

+At the Syrian Revolution Victory Conference, which was held on 29 January 2025, most factions of the armed opposition, including the Syrian National Army and its components, announced their dissolution and were incorporated into the newly formed Ministry of Defense.